-As there are quite a few points of interest in Brisbane, costs can rack up if you decided you want to do all of them.
+There are a few points of interest in Brisbane, costs can rack up if you decided you want to do everything.
 However, there are lots of things that you can do for free as well, and it’s quite easy to visit Brisbane on a budget and not go too much over it!

 Checking prices for hostels in Brisbane, the average price was between $18-£29.
 This represents more or less, the lower and higher end of the scale.
 Generally, with a hostel, you get what you pay for.
 An example is that the Brisbane YHA costs more, but has great facilities and a rooftop pool.

 Likewise, food and grocery shopping can be cheap in Brisbane, though it does depend on what you eat.
 Staple backpacker foods such as pasta and rice are very cheap, so if you mainly eat these, your costs will be a lot less.